Sacred Heart University: Theatre Arts Program

 The Theatre Arts Program began in 2009, with the premiere of Sacred Heart University's first musical production: Rent.
 Other productions have included Little Shop of Horrors in 2011, The 25th Annual Putnam County Spelling Bee in 2013, Sweeney Todd: The Demon Barber of Fleet Street in 2015, and Jesus Christ Superstar in 2017.

-The Sacred Heart Theatre Arts program ("TAP") Produces 6 full scale productions a year.
-Two which are performed on the Edgerton main stage, and four in the black box Little Theater.
+The Sacred Heart Theatre Arts program (TAP) produces six full-scale productions a year.
+Two are performed on the Edgerton main stage, and four in the black box Little Theater.

 The Theatre Arts Program has a student-produced, student-written, and student-performed festival called "Theatrefest".
-The program also has an improv team called The Pioneer Players.
+The program also has an improv team called the Pioneer Players.
 In 2016, the program began its own Repertory Theatre Company.
 Students are invited into this exclusive company beginning after their first semester.
 In 2017, Sacred Heart expanded its Theatre Arts Program by launching its National Playwriting Competition & Intern Program.